cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-taurine.md

 The tool is compatible with jailbreaking devices on iOS/iPadOS versions from 14.0 to 14.3.

 Due to how semi-untethered jailbreaks work, the app will need to be <router-link to="/resigning-apps">re-signed</router-link> once every 7 days.
+However, if you are on an A11 or lower device, you have the option of installing a permanently signed Taurine app after jailbreaking.

 We will use Sideloadly to install the Taurine jailbreak application to your iOS device for use in the next step.